 The condensed consolidated interim financial statements have been prepared on a going concern basis.
 The going concern basis of presentation assumes that the Company will continue in operation for the foreseeable future and be able to realize its assets and discharge its liabilities and commitments in the normal course of business.
-As at March 31, 2016, the Company had a working capital deficiency of \$5.0 million (December 31, 2015: \$2.1 million deficiency), excluding deferred revenue of \$1.3 million (December 31, 2015: \$1.3 million).
-In addition, the Company has contractual obligations (see "Off Balance Sheet Arrangements" section to this MD&A).
+As at June 30, 2016, the Company had a working capital deficiency of \$5.2 million (December 31, 2015: \$2.1 million deficiency), excluding deferred revenue of \$1.2 million (December 31, 2015: \$1.3 million).
+In addition, the Company has contractual obligations which includes a bridge loan (see "Capital Resources" section to this MD&A) of \$3.2 million that is due on March 31, 2017 and \$2.8 million of operating lease payments which are due within the next 12 months (see "Off Balance Sheet Arrangements" section to this MD&A).

-The Company's ability to continue as a going concern is dependent upon the Company's ability to obtain additional sources of capital, completing other asset dispositions, or finding other strategic alternatives to settle its liabilities, fund its operations, and meet its commitments until it is in a position to generate sufficient net future cash flows and profitability.
-The Company believes that it will be able to meet its cash flow requirements over at least the next 12 months, however, the outcome of the actions and events described above cannot be predicted at this time.
+The Company's ability to continue as a going concern is dependent upon the Company's ability to obtain additional sources of capital, complete other asset dispositions, or finding other strategic alternatives to settle its liabilities, fund its operations, and meet its commitments until it is in a position to generate sufficient net future cash flows and profitability.
+The Company believes that it will be able to meet its cash flow requirements over at least the next 12 months using actions and events described above; however, the outcome of these along with the Company's ability to discharge its liabilities, fund its operations and meet its commitments, cannot be predicted at this time.
 As a result of the uncertainty of completing the above transactions, there is material uncertainty that may cast significant doubt as to the ability of the Company to continue as a going concern.
 These condensed consolidated interim financial statements do not include any adjustments to the amounts and classification of assets and liabilities that might be necessary should the Company be unable to continue as a going concern and, therefore, be required to realize its assets and discharge its liabilities in other than the normal course of business and at amounts different from those reflected in the accompanying condensed consolidated interim financial statements.